-The electricity flows through the electrode cable to the attached electrode.
-The electricity will not leave the electrode unless it touches an earthed object.
+The electricity flows through the wire and will not leave the wire unless it is near an earthed object.
 Electricity always finds the fastest path to the earth.
 When the earth cable clamp is connected to the metal work piece a direct earth connection is created back to the welder.
-When the electrode makes contact with the earthed work piece an arc is created.
-The electricity flows through the electrode, the metal work piece and then through the earth cable straight back to the welder.
+When the wire touches or is near the earthed work piece when the trigger is squeezed, electricity flows through the wire, the metal work piece and then through the earth cable straight back to the welder.